 Data: (2018 P/E Ratio) and (2017 P/E Ratio)

 The price-earnings ratio (P/E ratio) is the ratio for valuing a company that measures its current share price relative to its per-share earnings.
 The price-earnings ratio is also sometimes known as the price multiple or the earnings multiple.
-In general, a high P/E can indicate either that a company may currently be overvalued or that investors are expecting higher earnings growth in the future.
+In general, a high P/E indicates either that a company may currently be overvalued or that investors are expecting higher earnings growth in the future.
+Hence, we prefer those stocks with relatively high P/E Ratio.

 2.2.4 The Change of Debt / Assets Ratio